 Which File Format Should You Choose?

-JPG format is a lossy compressed file format.
+The JPG format is a lossy compressed file format.
 This makes it useful for storing photographs at a smaller size than a BMP.
 JPG is a common choice for use on the Web because it is compressed.
-For storing line drawings, text, and iconic graphics at a smaller file size, GIF or PNG are better choices because they are lossless.
+For storing line drawings, text, and iconic graphics at the smaller file size, GIF or PNG are better choices because they are lossless.

 PNG vs JPG